 In conclusion, the assembly at Ephesus represents those assemblies who are spiritually dead or close to death because they maintain the outward form of life in the Messiah - doctrinal fidelity, right living, and intolerance of conspicuous evil in their midst - but they are just going through the motions, having neglected the Spirit of Yahuah’s love in which they began.

-Although the message of each assembly may be delivered by the written or spoken word, or by an angel, ultimately it is from Yahuah the Spirit.
+b.
+Although the message to each assembly may be delivered by the written or spoken word, or by an angel, ultimately it is from Spirit of Yehovah.

-The message to each assembly is for all assemblies - the universal Assembly of Disciples of Yahuah - not just the seven assemblies.
+c.
+The message to each assembly is for all assemblies - the universal Assembly of Disciples of Yeshua - not just the seven assemblies.

-Just hearing the Word is not enough; there must be a victorious response in the love of Yahuah.
+e.
+Just hearing the Word is not enough; there must be a victorious response in the love of Yehovah.

+f.
 The ultimate reward for faithful, victorious obedience is, by eating of the Tree of Life, eternal life in Paradise.
-[By rebelling against Yahuah, Adam and Eve forfeited the opportunity to eat of the Tree of Life and live forever in Paradise (cf. Genesis 2:9; 3:26).]
+[By rebelling against Yehovah, Adam and Eve forfeited the opportunity to eat of the Tree of Life and live forever in Paradise (cf. Genesis 2:9; 3:26).]

 2:8-9 “And to the angel of the [assembly] in (a) Smyrna write, ‘These things says (b) the First and the Last, who was dead, and came to life: I know your (c) works, tribulation, and poverty (but you are rich); and I know (d) the blasphemy of those who say they are Jews and are not, but are a synagogue of Satan.

-Reinforces that the One who dictated the letters to the assemblies to John was not only Yahuah, but specifically Yahuah the Son/Yahuah the Messiah (Yahushua) (cf. John 10:30).
+b.
+Reinforces that the One who dictated the letters to the assemblies to John was not only Yehovah, but specifically Yeshua the Son/Yeshua the Messiah (cf. John 10:30).

-Part of the persecution in Smyrna apparently came from Jews who were Jews by birth but not truly Jews spiritually (cf. Romans 2:28-29; 9:6) - actually called “a synagogue of Satan” by the Lord because of their blasphemy.
+d.
+Part of the persecution in Smyrna apparently came from Jews who were Jews by birth but not truly Jews spiritually (cf. Romans 2:28-29; 9:6) - actually called “a synagogue of Satan” by Yeshua because of their blasphemy.

 2:10 (a) ‘Do not fear any of those things which you are about to suffer.
 Indeed, (b) the devil is about to throw some of you into prison, that you may be tested, and you will have (c) tribulation (d) ten days. (e) Be faithful until death, and I will give you the crown of life.’”

-Here, the name “devil” is used because the assembly at Smyrna was primarily a Gentile, Greek-speaking congregation.
-Satan is behind all persecution of the Assembly.
+b.
+Here, the name “devil” (from the Greek diabolos) is used because the assembly at Smyrna was primarily a Gentile, Greek-speaking congregation.
+Satan (from the Hebrew hasatan) is behind all persecution of the Assembly.

-The term “tribulation” (Greek: thlipsis - pressure, distress, oppression, affliction) is used throughout the BCE Scripture to refer to the suffering, at the hands of the wicked, of those who follow Yahushua.
+c.
+The term “tribulation” (Greek: thlipsis - pressure, distress, oppression, affliction) is used throughout the New Covenant Scriptures to refer to the suffering, at the hands of the wicked, of those who follow Yeshua.
 Some call the entire seven years at the End of the Age, foretold in the Revelation, the “Tribulation.”
 However, as we shall see, the “Great Tribulation” (7:14) is a limited period of time within the Final Seven Years which are nowhere called "the Tribulation."

-Please notice that in contrast to the assembly at Ephesus, who was sound in doctrine and “good works” but lacking in love, and the assemblies that were compromised in some other way, the Lord had nothing negative to say to the poor, persecuted assembly at Smyrna, but just encouraged her to hang in there until she received her reward.
+Please notice that, in contrast to the assembly at Ephesus who was sound in doctrine and “good works” but lacking in love, and the assemblies that were compromised in some other way, Yehovah had nothing negative to say to the poor, persecuted assembly at Smyrna, but just encouraged her to endure until she received her reward.

 2:11 “He who has an ear to hear, let him hear what the Spirit says to the [assemblies].
 He who overcomes shall not be hurt by the second death.”

+a.
 Pergamos (Pergamum), about 70 miles north of Smyrna, was the main religious center and, with a vast library of 200,000 volumes, literary center of Asia Minor.
-The city was addicted to idolatry and was filled with statues and altars to pagan gods, including Zeus, from whose name "Jesus" ("Ie-Zeus") may have been derived.
+The city was addicted to idolatry and was filled with statues and altars to pagan gods, including Zeus, the Greek version of Marduk, the Babylonian god, and king of the Greek gods.
 So, religious persecution in Pergamum was great.

-The sharp two-edged sword is symbolic of the Word of Yahuah, personified in Yahushua.
+b.
+The sharp two-edged sword is symbolic of the Word of Yehovah, personified in Yeshua.
 It (He) is capable of distinguishing the physical from the spiritual and discerning the thoughts and intents of the heart. (cf. Hebrews 4:12)

-No doubt due to the dominion of powerful spiritual forces of idolatrous religion in the city, the Lord called Pergamum the location where Satan dwelled and of his throne.
-It is interesting that the Hebrew name “Satan” is used here, perhaps indicating a strong Jewish element in the church at Pergamum.
+c.
+No doubt due to the dominion of powerful spiritual forces of idolatrous religion in the city, Yeshua called Pergamum the location where Satan dwelled and of his throne.
+It is interesting that the Hebrew name “Satan” is used here, perhaps indicating a strong Messianic Jewish plurality in the church at Pergamum.

-The assembly at Pergamos was commended for “holding fast” to the name of Yeshua and not denying that He was their Lord and Savior, even when faced with the possibility of being killed for doing so, as one of their members, Antipas, was.
+d.
+The assembly at Pergamos was commended for “holding fast” to the name of Yeshua and not denying that He was their Adonai ("Lord") and Savior, even when faced with the possibility of being killed for doing so, as one of their members, Antipas, was.

 2:14-15 ‘But I have a few things against you, because you have there those who hold (a) the doctrine of Balaam, who taught Balak to put a stumbling block before the children of Israel, to eat things sacrificed to idols, and to commit sexual immorality.
 Thus you also have those who hold (b) the doctrine of the Nicolaitans, which thing I hate.

+b.
 The doctrine of the Nicolaitans, as was noted in the commentary on the assembly at Ephesus, was essentially the same as the Doctrine of Balaam.
-But, unlike the assembly at Ephesus, which, like the Lord, hated the deeds (false worship and immorality) of the Nicolaitans, some in the assembly at Pergamum compromised and adopted those practices.
+But, unlike the assembly at Ephesus, which, like Yahuah, hated the deeds (idolatry and immorality) of the Nicolaitans, some in the assembly at Pergamum compromised and adopted those practices.

 2:16-17 (a) ‘Repent, or else I will come to you quickly and will (b) fight against them with the sword of My mouth.
 He who has an ear, let him hear what the Spirit says to the [assemblies].
 To him who overcomes I will give some of (c) the hidden manna to eat.
 And I will give him a white stone, and on the stone a new name written which no one knows except him who receives it.’”

+b.
 The consequences?
-If they did not repent, the Lord Himself would fight against them with His Word, which is capable of destroying false doctrines and those who hold them (cf. 2 Corinthians 10:4-5).
+If they did not repent, Yehovah Himself would fight against them with His Word, which is capable of destroying false doctrines and those who hold them (cf. 2 Corinthians 10:4-5).

-The rewards for spiritual victory? –hidden manna (Manna was food miraculously given to Israel to sustain her in the Sinai wilderness.
-For Believers in Yahushua the Messiah, the “hidden” manna is the “Bread of Life,” spiritual sustenance, the Lord Yahushua Himself in us.); a white stone (The defendant in Hebrew trials, if found innocent, was given a white stone; if found guilty, was given a black stone.); and a new name (As “new creations” in the Messiah, all things are new, including our heavenly names and the song that we sing - cf. 2 Corinthians 5:17; Revelation 14:3).
+c.
+What are the rewards for spiritual victory?
+1) hidden manna.
+Manna was food miraculously given to Israel to sustain her in the Sinai wilderness.
+For Believers in Yeshua the Messiah, the “hidden” manna is the “Bread of Life,” spiritual sustenance, the Messiah Himself in us.
+2) a white stone.
+The defendant in Hebrew trials, if found innocent, was given a white stone - an emblem of innocence; if found guilty, was given a black stone - an emblem of guilt.
+So, the white stone with a new name written on it seems to symbolize the new life in the Messiah in which one is declared innocent in the sight of Yehovah.
+As “new creations” in the Messiah, all things are new, including our heavenly names and the song that we sing.
+(2 Corinthians 5:17; Revelation 14:3).

 The assembly at Pergamos was compromised because some of her members had adopted pagan doctrines that led to idolatry and sexual immorality.

-The speaker and the One dictating the letter to the assembly at Thyatira is explicitly identified here as the Son of Yahuah, and His description is exactly the same as in 1:14-15.
+b.
+The speaker and the One dictating the letter to the assembly at Thyatira is explicitly identified here as the Son of Yehovah, and His description is exactly the same as in 1:14-15.

 2:20-23 “Nevertheless I have a few things against you, because (a) you allow that woman (b) Jezebel, who calls herself a prophetess, to teach and seduce My servants to commit sexual immorality and eat things sacrificed to idols.
 And (c) I gave her time to repent of her sexual immorality, and she did not repent.
 Indeed (d) I will cast her into a sickbed, and those who commit adultery with her into (e) great tribulation, unless they (c) repent of their deeds. (f) I will kill her children with death, and (g) all the [assemblies] shall know that I am He who searches the minds and hearts.
 And (h) I will give to each one of you according to your works.

+a.
 Notice again that life in the Messiah is not a passive religion.
-The Believers at Thyatira were censured by the Lord because they put up with this evil woman in their midst.
+The Believers at Thyatira were censured by Yahushua because they put up with this evil woman in their midst.

-The woman, a false prophetess (claiming to speak for Yahuah), was probably not actually named Jezebel, but was, in her teaching and seducing others in the assembly into idolatry and sexual immorality, like the notorious Queen Jezebel, the wife of Israel’s King Ahab (cf 1 Kings 16:31-21:25).
+b.
+The woman, a false prophetess (claiming to speak for Yehovah), was probably not actually named Jezebel, but was, in her teaching and seducing others in the assembly into idolatry and sexual immorality, like the notorious Queen Jezebel, the wife of Israel’s King Ahab (cf 1 Kings 16:31-21:25).

-One consequence of sin and rebellion against the Lord may be physical illness.
+d.
+One consequence of sin and rebellion against Yehovah may be physical illness.

-So, the assembly at Thyatira represents the overly tolerant assembly - putting up with, to her ultimate demise, false prophets (one in particular) with their devilish doctrines and immoral practices.
+So, the assembly at Thyatira represents the overly tolerant assembly - putting up with, to her ultimate demise, false prophets (one in particular) with their devilish doctrines, idolatry, and immoral practices.

 2:26-28 “And he who overcomes, and keeps My works until the end, to him I will give power over the nations-–“He shall rule them with a rod of iron; they shall be dashed to pieces like the potter’s vessels”—as I also have received from My Father; and I will give him the morning star.”’”